Michael McMillan: Life and career

 Michael McMillan was born in 1962 in High Wycombe, UK, of Caribbean migrant heritage; as he has said, "Both my parents came from St Vincent & the Grenadines and ... were 'arrivants', to use Edward Kamau Brathwaite's term, from colonies where they were imbued with English culture."
-Given this background, he has said, "I grew up with learning three languages: the creole spoken by my parents as a fusion of an English lexicon and an African grammar; the Jamaican English spoken on the streets of Hackney and around London and the London English spoken at school."
-He won an essay competition, run by Len Garrison's ACER (Afro-Caribbean Education Resource), and after going to FESTAC 77 (the Second World Festival of African Arts and Culture), he wrote his play The School Leaver (1978), which was produced at the Royal Court Theatre's Young Writers' Festival.
+Given this background, he has noted: "I grew up with learning three languages: the creole spoken by my parents as a fusion of an English lexicon and an African grammar; the Jamaican English spoken on the streets of Hackney and around London and the London English spoken at school."

+As a youth McMillan attended the Keskidee Centre, a Black-led theatre and arts community space in London.
+The Keskidee was the first of its kind in England and had a great influence on McMillan:

+"Keskidee Arts Centre was the first Black community arts centre in the UK, off Caledonian Road in Islington.
+It was run by the Guyanese-born Oscar Abrams, with the African-American Rufus Collin as Artistic Director.
+It was where Linton Kwesi Johnson developed dub poetry while running the library, Angela Davis spoke, and Bob Marley filmed the video for 'Is This Love?'.
+I went there often as a teenager, seeing Black theatre productions like Edgar White's 'Lament for Rastafari', Derek Walcott's 'Pantomine' and Lennox Brown's 'Throne in an Autumn Room'.
+I would eventually become part of this world as a playwright."'

+McMillan won an essay competition, run by Len Garrison's ACER (Afro-Caribbean Education Resource), and after going to FESTAC 77 (the Second World Festival of African Arts and Culture), he wrote his play The School Leaver (1978), which was produced at the Royal Court Theatre's Young Writers' Festival.

 McMillan read sociology and African and Asian studies at Sussex University, graduating in 1984, and then earned an MA degree in Independent Film & Video from Central Saint Martins, London, in 1991.
 From 2000, he was a Royal Literary Fund Writing Fellow at the London College of Communication and went on to become, since 2003, a Visiting Professor of Creative Writing at the University of the Arts London (UAL), and a researcher and Associate Lecturer at the London College of Fashion (LCF), teaching predominantly Cultural & Historical Studies.
 He was awarded a practice-based Arts Doctorate from Middlesex University in 2010.
 In 2010–11, he was Arts in Health & Well Being artist-in-residence in North Wales.